 |Marriott Rewards||Hotel||1:1||2 days|

-It’s becoming insanely easy to earn Aeroplan miles.
+It's becoming increasingly easier and easier easy to earn Aeroplan miles.
 You can already transfer them from American Express, Capital One, and Marriott Bonvoy.
-With the addition of Chase transfers and a new credit card for U.S.-based travelers, it will only get easier.
+And now, Chase has officially joined the fold.